tapfortap/Documentation/ios/integration.md

 ##  Step 3: Initialize Tap for Tap When Your App Launches.

 Import `TFTTapForTap.h` in your app delegate and call our initialize method.
-If you want to use plugins, follow the intstructions [](http)
+If you want to use plugins, follow the instructions [](http)

 ```objective-c
 #import <TapForTap/TFTTapForTap.h>